 Just one product out there?
 Really?
 Revlon South Africa heard our cries and we’re excited to hear they’ll be launching a new range of Revlon ColorStay Crème Eye Shadow in mid-June.
 The collection of 12 wearable shades contains finely milled pigments to offer a smooth application for the perfect burst of colour with a glamorous finish.
 So what do we do until then?
-It turns out even top runway make-up artists are DIY-ing it and creating their own glossy eye make-up with, wait for it… lipgloss!
-It makes perfect sense really – your trusty gloss or balm contains vitamins and a hint of shine.
-The delicious fruity scent is just a bonus.
+It turns out, even top runway make-up artists are DIY-ing.
+Create your own glossy eye make-up with, wait for it… lipgloss!
+It makes perfect sense really – your trusty gloss or balm contains vitamins and a hint of shine and the delicious, fruity scent is just a bonus.

 If the thought of applying your lip balm to your eyes is not for you, you can make your own glossy shadow.
 Simply use baby oil or even Elizabeth Arden 8-hour Cream, R345, and mix it with your existing shadow in a small container.
 Avoid glitter and you’ll be good.

 Once you’ve got the gloss, now what?
 You’re actually just a few steps away from a fresh new look.
 If you’ve already premixed your gloss, application time will be even less.
 If not, simply choose your desired eyeshadow and slick over some gloss, oil or lip balm.

 Apply with a brush or your finger – depending on how daring you feel and how glossy you want to look.
 If you’re opting for a balm or gloss, use the least sticky variety to ensure it’s not uncomfortable.
 We’re open to suffering for beauty, but not all day.